zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/feature-type/feature-type.md

 The ``.feature_stat()`` method returns a dataframe where each row represents a summary statistic and the numerical value for that statistic.

-The ``.feature_plot()`` method returns a Seaborn plot object that summaries the feature.
+The ``.feature_plot()`` method returns a Seaborn plot object that summarizes the feature.
 It can be modified after it is returned so that you can customize it to fit your needs.

 There are also a number of correlation methods such as ``.correlation_ratio()``, ``.pearson()``, and ``.cramersv()`` that provide information about the correlation between different features in the form of a dataframe.
 Each row represents a single correlation metic.
 This information can also be represented in a plot with the ``.correlation_ratio_plot()``, ``.pearson_plot()``, and ``.cramersv_plot()`` methods.

 Feature type warnings are used for rapid validation of the data.
 For example, the ``wholesale_price`` might have a method that ensures that the value is a positive number because you can't purchase a car with negative money.
 The ``car_price`` feature type may have a check to ensure that it is within a reasonable price range. ``USD`` can check the value to make sure that it represents a valid US dollar amount.
 It can't have values below one cent.
 The ``continuous`` feature type is the default feature type and it represents the way the data is stored internally.

 The feature type validators are a set of ``is_*`` methods, where ``*`` is generally the name of the feature type.
 For example, the method ``.is_wholesale_price()`` can create a boolean Pandas series that indicates what values meet the validation criteria.
 It allows you to quickly identify which values need to be filtered or require future examination into problems in the data pipeline.
 The feature type validators can be as complex as they need to be.
-For example, they might take a client ID and call an API to validate each client ID is active.
+For example, they might take a client ID and call an API to validate that each client ID is active.

 The feature type manager provides the tools to manage the handlers that are used to drive this system.
 The system works by creating functions that are then registered as feature type validators or warnings.
 The role of ``feature_type_manager`` is to provide the interface to manage these handlers.